jhashikhar/digital-signal-governance/boundaries/what-dsg-is.md

 ## DSG Is a Governance Framework for the Signal Layer

-Digital Signal Governance is a **structured framework** for understanding, classifying, and assessing the governance conditions that affect digital signals — the data points that digital systems generate, collect, and consume in order to represent events, entities, and states.
+Digital Signal Governance is a **conceptual governance framework** for understanding, classifying, and assessing the governance conditions that affect digital signals — the data points that digital systems generate, collect, and consume in order to represent events, entities, and states.

 DSG is a governance framework, not a technical framework.
 It addresses conditions — structural, institutional, documentary, and relational — that determine whether signals are trustworthy and appropriately governed for downstream reliance.
 It does not address how systems are built to produce or consume signals.